denhamd17/ProjectMinesweeper/ProgressUpdate.md

 ### Any blocking issues/challenges need to be addressed?
 * We are still trying to figure out how to implement our other deliverables such as potentially adding the ability to show a bomb if the player knows where one is hiding, as well as potentially making each game between the 2 players be divided into rounds with the winner being the first to, for example, 2 wins in attempt to balance the pace each player might play.

+## Week 5

+### What did your team do last week?

+* We continued working on networking and finished most of the graphical interface.

+### What will your team do this week?

+* We will finish up what needs to be done in order to get the game running for the demo this week.
+Any other details and minor deliverables we may add if there is time to add them.
+Finishing the networking aspect and making the game run properly is our top priority.

+### Any blocking issues/challenges need to be addressed?

+* Because we're still trying to get the networking to work, we have the challenge of addressing any errors that come our way when finishing the code.
+However, we are confident that we can get the game running by the end of this week.

 Comments: